maziac/z80-sample-program/readme.md

 # Debug with ZEsarUX

 To debug the project first start ZEsarUx and enable the remote port (RCP) either by command line (--enable-remoteprotocol) or from the UI ('Settings->Debug->Remote protocol' to 'Enabled').
-The debug adapter uses the port 10000 which is ZEsarUX default, so you can leave this unchanged.
+DeZog uses the port 10000 which is ZEsarUX default, so you can leave this unchanged.

 When ZEsarUX is up and running start debugging from vscode.
 Select ZEsarUX and press the green triangle: